UoA-eResearch/hub-stack/terraform/README.md

 ## Prerequisites
 1. Download and install the Terraform command line tool: https://www.terraform.io/downloads.html
 2. Create AWS temporary credentials for the AWS account you are deploying to.
 Instructions for accessing the credentials are on the [Auckland Uni wiki](https://wiki.auckland.ac.nz/pages/viewpage.action?spaceKey=UC&title=AWS+Temporary+Credentials+for+CLI).
-Make sure you name the credentials profile according to what is defined in the backend.conf definition for the env you are deploying to (e.g. for nonprod, the profile should be 'uoa-its-nonprod').
+Make sure you name the credentials profile according to what is defined in the backend.conf definition for the AWS account you are deploying to (e.g. for deploying the test env to nonprod, the profile should be 'uoa-its-nonprod').

 ## Usage